huhuhu0420/112-1-OS/hw4/hw4.md

 **(a) A write of one block of data.**

 2 blocks.
+2 reads and 2 writes.

+read target block

+read parity block

-1 target block + pariry block
+write target block

+write parity block

 **(b) A write of seven contiguous blocks of data.**

 9 blocks.
+1 read and 9 writes.

+write first 4 blocks

+write first parity block

-4 target block + 1 parity block
+read second parity block

+write last 3 blocks

-3 target block + 1 parity block
+write second parity block

 ### 11.21:
 **Compare the throughput achieved by a RAID level 5 organization with that achieved by a RAID level 1 organization.**